 In a continuously growing market such as telecommunications, operators around the world need to find a way to survive and reinvent themselves.
-With traditional services becoming more and more “commodities”, offering CSPs only limited opportunities to differentiate themselves, space for competition, expansion, and increased market share are to be found instead in the B2B area.
+With traditional services increasingly becoming commodities, offering CSPs only limited opportunities to differentiate themselves, space for competition, expansion, and increased market share are to be found instead in the B2B area.

-The challenges and opportunities for telecoms organizations in the B2B market
+Opportunities and challenges for the telecom industry in the B2B market

-We believe that one of the keys to success in the B2B market is to understand that the needs are different than in other sectors.
-This is true even between B2B clients, who may each have their own distinct business models, operational process and requirements.
-In this respect, it is important for CSPs to understand the concept of customized packages, offers that are designed for specific customers.
+We believe that one of the keys to success in the B2B market is to understand that the needs and challenges of the telecom industry are different than in other sectors.
+This is true even between B2B clients, who may each have their own distinct business models, operational processes and requirements.
+In this respect, it is important for next generation telecom operators to understand the concept of customized packages, offers that are designed for specific customers.
 This means having the flexibility and openness to create a personalized portfolio for any customer that requires one.

 Better SLA terms are highly appreciated by B2B customers too.
 This might include shorter response times, immediate substitution of SIM cards/devices, and service guarantees.
-These are particularly crucial in a world where M2M and IoT connections are in ever more demand.
+These are particularly crucial in a world where M2M and IoT connections are in increasing demand.